 “It’s alright.
 You’ve clearly come a long way.
 I won’t bite.”

-She didn’t take too kindly to my joke, as she let out an awkward laugh filled with nervousness and fear.
+She didn’t take too kindly to my joke, as she let out an awkward chuckle filled with nervousness and fear.
 Her hesitation seemed to ease ever so slightly after I stepped aside.
 I guess my place did have that effect.
 It should—I put quite a lot of effort into it, even leveraging Macie’s artistic eye.
 If her pursuit of law enforcement doesn’t work out, there is always the venture into interior decorating.

 “You’re more than welcome to have a seat—”